Learning Is Power

 To circumvent this shortcoming, we have developed a generalized cell-based GPCR screening methodology for measurement of GPCR receptor internalization in response to ligand.
 Our assay quantifies the cell surface expression of the GPCR following exposure to the ligand.
 The assay is performed that can be used to screen the effect of compounds on receptor internalization in high throughput.
 Furthermore, it also permits screening of receptors independent of any downstream signaling.

-Methodology The assay measures the expression of epitope-tagged GPCRs at the cell-surface using flow cytometry in 96-well plate format.
+The assay measures the expression of epitope-tagged GPCRs at the cell-surface using flow cytometry in 96-well plate format.
 The example in Figure 2 demonstrates measurement of the internalization of the CCK1 receptor in response to CCK treatment.
 Surface expression of CCK1 is decreased in both a dose- and time-dependent manner (panel A and B, and its pharmacological profiles closely correlate to those obtained by second messenger measurements (not shown).
-Furthermore, the agonist-induced effects can be reversed by receptor-specific antagonists (Figure 2 Panel C).
+Furthermore, the agonist-induced effects can be reversed by receptor-specific antagonists, illustrating the assay’s precision in detecting internalized receptor behavior (Figure 2 Panel C).

 In another example, shown in Figure 3, the internalization assay was used as an important complement to other GPCR signaling assays in the analysis of signaling from the mu- (MOR) and kappa (KOR) opioid receptors.
 Furthermore, Pertussis toxin (PTX) impairs G protein heterotrimer interaction with receptors, thereby blocking Gαi/Gαo receptor coupling in both MOR and KOR pERK and cAMP assays, while having no effect on MOR internalization and only partially blocking KOR internalization.